Vyral/base-template/_posts/2018-11-30-virtual-reality-home-tourshow-technology-can-improve-real-estate.md

 **How does it work?**

-We use a camera that spins around on axis inside a property, taking multiple pictures from all angles and a computer program stitches it all together to render a 3D model of the home.&nbsp;
+We use a camera that spins around on axis inside a property, taking multiple pictures from all angles and a computer program stitches it all together to render a 3D model of the home.

 This is a big deal for the industry.
 With this, someone sitting all the way across the country can take a tour of the house from the comfort of their own chair. **That allows you to widen the pool of potential buyers looking at your home**, enticing them without having to make them travel a long way to view it.
-3D modeling can mean the difference between going through 20 showings before getting an offer and going through just five before an offer is made.&nbsp;
+3D modeling can mean the difference between going through 20 showings before getting an offer and going through just five before an offer is made.

 {% include pullquote.html %}